 This colorful Victorian home in the Eastlake architectural design contributes to the beauty of downtown Anderson.
-Built around 1893 for banker and textile magnate James Albert Brock and his wife, Eleanor Reed Brock, the home rests on the rose garden of the former property of Brock’s father-in-law, Judge Jacob Pinckney Reed.
+Built around 1893 for banker and textile magnate James Albert Brock and his wife, Eleanor Reed Brock, the home rests amidst the former rose garden that belonged to Brock’s father-in-law, Judge Jacob Pinckney Reed, who was the founder of Anderson’s first newspaper (1).
+His estate was called Echo Hall (1).

-The home later was occupied by the Brocks’ daughter and her husband, Mr. and Mrs. Donald Erwin Brown.
-It was eventually purchased by Mr. and Mrs. White Brown, who owned a local hardware store called White Jones Hardware.
+The home later was occupied by the Brocks’ daughter and her husband, Eleanor Alberta Brock Brown and her husband, Donald Erwin Brown (1).
+It was eventually purchased by Mr. and Mrs. White Brown, who owned a collection of local hardware stores called White Jones Hardware.

-The Brock-Brown-Hall House is listed in the Anderson Historic District of the National Register as 710 McDuffie Street:
+The Brock-Brown-Hall House was last sold in 2007 (1).
+It is listed in the Anderson Historic District of the National Register as 710 McDuffie Street:

 Reflections on the Brock-Brown-Hall House